 - Use disinfection tablets as recommended by the manufacturer.

-- Check the pump monthly.
+- Check the pump once a month.

 Other Common Septic Systems

-Other types of septic systems tend to not last as long, averaging 20 to 25 years.
+Other types of septic systems tend not to last as long, averaging 20 to 25 years.
 These systems include:

 - Cement, which can easily crack.